 9.)
 Petey’s second chance

-Around 733,000 dogs and cats are killed in U.S. shelters each year.
-These animals arrive at crowded facilities daily, either as strays or owner surrenders.
+Animals arrive at crowded shelters daily, either as strays or owner surrenders.
 Most sit patiently in their kennels, day after day, wondering what they did wrong to end up there.
 They wag their tails, bark, play, meow, growl – anything to get the attention of potential adopters as they walk by.
 Some do find homes, but many do not.

 What can be done to prevent the euthanasia of healthy, adoptable animals?
 Many things: develop better spay/neuter and adoption programs, educate pet owners so pets aren’t relinquished to shelters, establish foster care programs, and/or work with rescue groups to help place homeless pets.